 Hangover Pains and Paranoia

-Hangovers cause all kinds of pain.
-The different types of pain you may feel when hung over can be distressing enough by themselves, but may also become objects of fixation, causing you to obsess about what they might mean.
+Hangovers cause more than just anxiety, and some of those symptoms can feed that anxiety as well.
+The symptoms you may feel when hungover can be distressing enough by themselves, but may also become objects of fixation, causing you to obsess about what they might mean.

-A headache, which can range anywhere from a mild twinge to an excruciating pounding sensation, is probably a familiar sensation to someone with anxiety.
-Stress headaches are common among highly anxious people and, as with any type of headache, including those caused by hangovers, they can make you worry that something is wrong with your head.
+A headache, which can range anywhere from a mild twinge to a painful pounding sensation, is probably a familiar sensation to someone with anxiety.
+Stress headaches are common among highly anxious people and, as with any headache, including those caused by hangovers, they can make you worry that something is wrong with your head.
 If you can’t clearly remember prior events, the stress from this pain may be even worse, causing you to wonder if you physically injured yourself.

 Nausea can cause similar paranoia.
 In addition, if your nausea is severe enough to cause vomiting, you may start to worry that you ate something bad or that you have some kind of virus.
 Vomiting can also contribute to dehydration and make it hard for you to keep food down, which are conditions that make you even more prone to stress due to physical strain.

 Drinking alcoholic beverages, as well as vomiting caused by nausea, can result in dehydration.
-Normally when you are dehydrated, your body usually produces an “anti-diuretic” hormone that causes you to stop urinating as much in order to retain as much water as possible.
+Typically when you are dehydrated, your body usually produces a hormone Vasopressin that causes you to stop urinating as much to retain as much water as possible.
 Alcohol decreases the amount of anti-diuretic hormone in your body, meaning that you urinate more frequently, which rapidly reduces the amount of water in your body.

 The symptoms of dehydration can include headaches, decreased blood pressure, and dizziness or fainting.
 Not knowing why you are dizzy can be a scary experience and lead you to suspect that something has gone wrong with your brain.
 Fainting can also be highly disorienting and alarming if you don’t realize why it is happening.
 If this occurs:

-- Drink plenty of water (and do NOT drink anything that will dehydrate you further, such as more alcohol or sugary drinks such as soda).
+- Drink plenty of water (and do NOT drink anything that will dehydrate you further, such as more alcohol or caffeinated drinks such as soda).

 - Lie down to prevent injuring yourself during episodes of dizziness or fainting.